UniversalDependencies/docs/svalidation.md

 </div>

-# Marked as NUM but not nummod or nmod
+# Marked as NUM but not nummod, nmod or compound

-If a word is marked as a numeral (POS), then it should be marked as being an nmod or nummod dependency.
+If a word is marked as a numeral (POS), then it should be marked as being a nummod, compound or nmod dependency.

-Search expression: `NUM (<!nummod&<!nmod) _`
+Search expression: `NUM (<!nummod&<!nmod&<!compound) _`

 <a href="http://universaldependencies.org/docs/u/pos/NUM.html">Link to documentation</a>